web3-wallet/web3-wallet/docs/current-wallet.md

 ]);
 ```

-### defaultCurrentWallet
+### CreateCurrentWalletOptions.defaultCurrentWallet

 The default currentWallet, default to the first wallet if not provided.

-### persistKey
+### CreateCurrentWalletOptions.persistKey

 The currentWallet state will be persist to local storage, you can specify the local storage key through the persistKey option, default to `@web3-wallet/currentWallet`.

 ## CurrentWallet API

-Most of the wallet APIs are also available on currentWallet. below only list the currentWallet only APIs.
-See [Wallet](https://web3-wallet.github.io/web3-wallet/docs/wallet).
+Most of the wallet APIs are also available on currentWallet. below list the currentWallet only APIs.
+See also [Wallet](https://web3-wallet.github.io/web3-wallet/docs/wallet).

 ```ts
 export interface CurrentWallet extends Wallet {